We’d love to have your support. We’ve provided more information on all the ways you can do this below.

 Sponsorship also helps the local community by creating employment for teachers and other staff.
 Donations also help us provide assistance to under-privileged families in the surrounding rural areas when necessary.

-There are 380 children attending Nirvana school at the moment of which 140 kids are in Nursery School, 180 in Primary School and 60 in High School.
+There are over 500 children attending Nirvana school at the moment including in the Nursery School, Primary School and High School.

 Support our students

-£80 sponsors a child for an entire year.
-That's works out as less than 22p per day.
+£90 sponsors a child for an entire year.
+That's works out as only 25p per day.
 You would be making a huge different to someone's life.

 We'll send yearly updates to you from the child your money sponsors too.